Intricacies of the S corporation form

 - S corporations in estate planning

-Updated for recent developments
+Updated for recent developments, including H.R.
+1

 The course also includes: